MusaabShalaldeh/reading-notes/401ReadingNotes/class-10.md

 # Queue

-What is an Queue ?
+What is an Queue?

 -A queue is a collection of objects that supports fast first-in, first-out (FIFO) semantics for inserts and deletes.
-The insert and delete operations sometimes called enqueue and dequeue.
+The insert and delete operations are sometimes called enqueue and dequeue.
 Unlike lists or arrays, queues typically don't allow for random access to the objects they contain.

 ### Common methods for Queues